KestrelComputer/kestrel-3-users-guide/manuscript/chapter-2.md

     5 SET     buffer if and only if corresponding bits in the 6 SET     cursor bitmap are set.
 Adjusts pointers.
-    7 SET addr (x y-a) answers the framebuffer address correspond- 8 SET     ing to the specified coordinate in the fatbit 9 SET     matrix.
+    7 SET addr (x y-a) answers the framebuffer address correspond- 8 SET     ing to the specified coordinate in the fat-bit 9 SET     matrix.
     10 SET cursor (x y-) draws or undraws (if called again) the 11 SET     cursor image at the designated place on the fat-